vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

 -   sort_order: Episode sort order for series extraction - one of asc (ascending, oldest first) or desc (descending, newest first).
     Default is asc

-tver

--   backend: Backend API to use for extraction - one of streaks (default) or brightcove (deprecated)

-vimeo

--   client: Client to extract video data from.
-The currently available clients are android, ios, and web.
-Only one client can be used.
-The web client is used by default.
-The web client only works with account cookies or login credentials.
-The android and ios clients only work with previously cached OAuth tokens
--   original_format_policy: Policy for when to try extracting original formats.
-One of always, never, or auto.
-The default auto policy tries to avoid exceeding the web client's API rate-limit by only making an extra request when Vimeo publicizes the video's downloadability

 Note: These options may be changed/removed in the future without concern for backward compatibility